n-wissam/wordreference/README.md

 ```
 `define_word` function takes two arguments: a word to translate and dictionary code and it returns a tuple that cantains:
 - a dictionary that contains translations of the given word.
-- a list of links to available audio files that contain pronunciation of the word
+- a list of links to available audio files that contain pronunciation of the word in different accents

 `wr.print_available_dictinaries()` gives a list of available dictionary codes

 # API output
+**Translations:**
 - **word:** the word in differnt meanings and idioms
 - **definition:** definition of the word in the source language
 - **meanings:** a list of meanings of the word in the target language
 - **examples:** a list of exmaple sentences in the source language and tranlsations when available (sometimes multiple translations of the same sentence are included).
 Every sentence and its translations are stored in a list os `examples` is a list of lists

+**Pronunciation:**
+- list of links to audio files that contains pronunciation
 # Notes
-- this script requires `requests` and `Beautiful Soup`
+- this script requires `requests` and `Beautiful Soup` to work
+- this script uses `Beautiful Soup` to scrape data from [wordreference](https://www.wordreference.com) so it may not work in future if they change things on their website.